4D-JP/dev-semantic-search-v2/README.md

 |Fine-tuned BGE M3 R2|`0.728526`|`0.523571`

 > [!WARNING]
-> `r2` is a regression.
+> On aggregate, `r2` is a regression.
 Evidently the hard negatives were too hard.

 ### r1